Experienced Defense Against Assault Charges

-With all this clear, usually an injured victim can charge a person with both or each assault and/or battery.
-The litigation path is complex and full with legal procedures depending on the type of injury, the way it happened, and what evidence is available.
+An injured victim can file charges of assault or battery or both.
+The litigation path is complex, depending on the type of injury, the way it happened and what evidence is available.

 - Striking or threatening to strike a person with a weapon or dangerous object

-- Shooting a person with a gun or threatening to kill someone while pointing a gun at the victim
+- Shooting a person with a gun or threatening to kill someone while pointing a gun at them

 - Assault or battery with the intent to commit another felony crime such as robbery or rape